marioizquierdo/jquery.serializeJSON/README.md

     "null": null,   // <-- parsed as null
     "list": "[1, 2, 3]" // <-- array and object types are not auto-parsed
   },
-  "array": { // <-- works using JSON.parse
+  "arrays": { // <-- works using JSON.parse
     "empty": [],
     "not empty": [1,2,3]
   },
-  "object": { // <-- works using JSON.parse
+  "objects": { // <-- works using JSON.parse
     "empty": {},
     "not empty": {"my": "stuff"}
   }